khvorov45/cambodia/data-raw/problems.md

 - Cases 50 and 96 change gender

+- ID R1105S is present in serology but not in the survey

 # Serology 2017

 - Cases 19 and 20 repeat (i.e. it goes ..., 17, 18, 19, 20, 19, 20, 21, ...)